Applications are open!

 - Currently enrolled in 8+ hours of training per week.

 - At least three consecutive years of prior dance training with a strong technical foundation.

-Summer 2023 tuition includes the cost of all classes, tickets to performances during the three weeks, and extra curricular activities.
+Summer 2024 tuition includes the cost of all classes, tickets to performances during the two weeks, and extracurricular activities.

 |Wire Transfer Fee||$50|

 |Returned Check Fee||$30|

 *Estimated fees, subject to change.
 Finalized in spring 2024.

 - Dorm residents must purchase Housing & Meals.

 - Commuting students must purchase the Commuter Lunch Meal Plan.